 Fish that are high in mercury and so should be avoided are:

 Generally speaking, bigger fish tend to accumulate more mercury, but you can enjoy some big fish, such as tuna, in moderation – no more than two steaks or four cans per week.

 Seafood that is safe to eat (but again, not too much) are:

 It’s best to eat your seafood cooked – this way, if it contains harmful bacteria, they will be eliminated during the cooking process.

 What are the risks of eating lox while pregnant?

 When talking about possible mercury poisoning, there’s also conflicting evidence.
-Mercury is bad, because it blinds up selenium, which is essential in building nervous system.
+Mercury is bad because it binds up selenium, which is essential in building the nervous system.
 But if you’re eating fish that are high in selenium themselves, it outweighs the risk of mercury poisoning.
 So maybe it’s fine after all?

 So, can you eat lox when pregnant?

-Eating lox during pregnancy carries some risks, but he risk is highest at the third semester.
-In all cases, it’s up to you – if you’re craving a bagel with lox during your first semester, at least make sure to get it from a very reputable place.
+Eating lox during pregnancy carries some risks, but the risk is highest in the third trimester.
+In all cases, it’s up to you – if you’re craving a bagel with lox during your first trimester, at least make sure to get it from a very reputable place.

 And watch for the symptoms!
-If 2-30 days after eating uncooked seafood you experience mild flue-like symptoms, muscle aches, nausea, fever and vomiting, contact your doctor as soon as possible!
+If 2-30 days after eating uncooked seafood you experience mild flu-like symptoms, muscle aches, nausea, fever, and vomiting, contact your doctor as soon as possible!